deeepak-tyagii/pixelator-aws-s3-lambda-events/README.md

 8. Then `Create Function`
 9. Close down any `notifcation` dialogues/popups
 10. Click `Upload from` and select `.zip file`
-11. Either 1, download this zip to your local machine (https://github.com/acantril/learn-cantrill-io-labs/blob/master/00-aws-simple-demos/aws-lambda-s3-events/01_LABSETUP/my-deployment-package.zip, click Download)
-or 2, locate the .zip you created yourself in the `Stage 3(pre)` above - they will be identical
+11. Either 1, download this zip to your local machine [Zip-File](https://github.com/deeepak-tyagii/pixelator-aws-s3-lambda-events/blob/053f2770d13142ec88b8b1dd8d567c7c3183edbd/lab-setup-files/my-deployment-package.zip), click Download. or 2, locate the .zip you created yourself in the `Stage 3(pre)` above - they will be identical
 12. On the lambda screen, click `Upload` locate and select that .zip, and then click the `Save` button
 13. This upload will take a few minutes, but once complete you might see something saying `The deployment package of your Lambda function "pixelator" is too large to enable inline code editing.
 However, you can still invoke your function.` which is OK :)